crowjm/hetre85.github.io/_posts/2015-11-22-pin-operator.md

 <br>

 Perfect!
 It didn't match!
 What would it look like on a proper match?
-Let's created `fire_dogs_duplicate` to find out:
+Let's create `fire_dogs_duplicate` to find out:

 {% highlight elixir %}
 iex> fire_dogs_dupliate = [:hot, :zone, :level_20]